 Since 19 September 2018, the Company has been committed with an APA with the Dutch Tax Authorities concerning the minimum margin required between the proceeds received from loans and the loans granted to REN SGPS.
 This agreement remained valid until 31 December 2022.
-Currently, there are discussions going on with the Tax Authorities concerning the update of the terms of the agreement.
+For the financial year ending 31 December 2023, the Company's taxable profit, as estimated, is in accordance with the methodology and principles agreed under the MAP, as explained next.